night-ghost/minimosd-extra/README.md

 TLOG player in configurator - now settings can be checked without working plane/copter!

-RADAR and ILS in Horizon, can be enabled individually
+RADAR (like in MiniNAZAosd) and ILS in Horizon, can be enabled individually

 horizon angles can be adjusted, indepentently in PAL and NTSC

+PAL/NTSC detected dynamically - now can use different cameras!

 screen offsets via configurator

+can use additional pins (that can be found on some boards) for measuring 2nd battery current and voltage

+new GPS coords - in one line

+Any RC channel can be translated to output pin (eg. for cameras switch)

 /* RUSSIAN */